-Defense environments also have unique requirements that are not typically considered in commercial software usability.
+Government environments also have unique requirements that are not typically considered in commercial software usability.
 According to 2020 research on military application usability, previous studies evaluating military tech typically apply usability factors relevant to commercial solutions like e-commerce platforms or web portals.

-Why Usability Matters for Defense
+Why Usability Matters for Government Intelligence

-For defense analysts, threat intelligence tools with a clunky or complex interface could have several impacts.
+For analysts, threat intelligence tools with a clunky or complex interface could have several impacts.
 For one, users are likely to get frustrated or discouraged using the system, and either neglect its full capabilities or avoid using it entirely.

 Intelligence processes could lag as a result.
 Users may be unable to access relevant information quickly enough to inform incident response relying on speed-to-information, such as a terrorist attack.